kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machine.md

 1. If the resource does not have a `Machine` owner, exit the reconciliation
     1. The Cluster API `Machine` reconciler populates this based on the value in the `Machines`'s `spec.infrastructureRef` field
-1. If the resource has `status.failureReason` or `status.failureMessage` set, exit the reconciliation
 1. If the `Cluster` to which this resource belongs cannot be found, exit the reconciliation
 1. Add the provider-specific finalizer, if needed
 1. If the associated `Cluster`'s `status.infrastructureReady` is `false`, exit the reconciliation